 We use the same technology that email newsletter services use by relying on a tracking pixel embedded at the end of your tracked message.
 We decided to adapt this technology for one-on-one communication so that salespeople can take advantage and know exactly when prospects are opening their messages.

-In order to ensure that your emails are tracked, visit the “Yesware” drop down menu in the top right of Gmail.
+In order to ensure that your emails are tracked, visit the “Yesware” drop down menu in the top left of Gmail.
 When you select “Preferences”, a pop up window will appear with options to toggle on/off various features.
 From here, you can toggle on “track opens” and/or “track links”.
 Once you save a reload Gmail, the settings will take effect.

 When you are drafting your emails, be sure to note if the Track button in Gmail compose is checked.
 If you hover over the Track button, you will see your current settings.